-Recently opened in fall 2014, the newly established Ethelbert Cooper Gallery features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
+Since its opening in 2014, the Cooper Gallery has featured contemporary and historical exhibitions and installations of African and African American art organized by the gallery in cooperation with guest curators, faculty, artists, students, and distinguished visiting scholars.
 It hosts a wide range of dynamic workshops, artist talks, symposia, lectures and performances that engage audiences with diverse art archives and cultural traditions from all over the world.

 Photo credit: Dean Kaufman